Reepham Rotary has a long history of working closely with our local schools to lend our expertise to the benefit of young people.

-As part of the Reepham Food Festival we will again support a Junior MasterChef event on May 11 sponsored by Norse Catering.
+As part of the Reepham Food Festival we will again support a Junior MasterChef event on May 10 sponsored by Edwards & Blake.
 More details at www.reeephamfoodfestival.org.uk.

-We have been asked to provide male role models as reading tutors for young boys at the Primary School who are falling behind with reading.
+We provide male role models as reading tutors for youngsters at the Primary School who are falling behind with reading.
 Here is the team learning to read.

 Reepham Primary School has an association with a Japanese school and have obtained funding for materials to build a Japanese Garden.
 The Club will be helping with project planning and construction.

 Members recently planned and built an extension to the bicycle shed at Reepham Primary School.
 With plans by Ian Malton and under the supervision of Gareth Homfray-Davies the project was within the scope of our other unskilled members.
 Thanks to all who gave up their time.